Road Safety Campaign – Road Safety is Your Responsibility

 - Fluid Levels: Ensure your oil, coolant, and windscreen washer fluid levels are adequate.

-- Avoid Mobile Phone Use While Driving: Using a mobile phone while driving significantly impairs your ability to focus on the road.
+- Do not use your mobile phone whilst driving, it is an offence: Using a mobile phone while driving significantly impairs your ability to focus on the road.

 - It can take up to 30 seconds to regain your full focus after a significant distraction.